MelvinHK/Mojime/README.md

 # Mojime

 Minimalist anime streaming website.
 Aimed to reduce as much friction for users who already have an anime in mind to watch.

-Does not host any content; scrapes off of a 3rd party.
+Does not host any video content; scrapes off of a 3rd party.

 ## Main Features
 - Fullscreen episode navigation - Go to next/prev. episodes without leaving fullscreen.